 For historians, the diversity of authors is not a challenge to be reckoned with, but rather an exciting opportunity.
 In the New Testament, we have 27 primary sources that offer a doorway to the captivating history of the early Christian communities.
 In these books, you can discover how:

 - Conflicts of belief were debated and addressed;

 - The institution of the Church evolved; and

 - A man named Jesus of Nazareth was transformed into the Messiah.

 Join Professor David Brakke, an award-winning Professor of History at The Ohio State University, for Understanding the New Testament.
 In these 24 eye-opening lectures, he takes you behind the scenes to study not only the text of the New Testament, but also the authors and the world in which it was created.
 You will explore Jewish lives under Roman occupation, reflect on the apocalyptic mood of the first and second centuries A.D., and witness the early Christians’ evangelism beyond the Jewish communities.

 Faith in the World

-Teachers: Mark Brown, Jeff Ingram and Lila Piercey
+Teachers: Mark Brown, Jeff Ingram, and Lila Piercey

 This adult class will be studying resources called Feasting on the Word; they study the scripture texts as they arise in the Revised Common Lectionary, a lectionary for worship now used by many Protestant churches, including ours; the lectionary includes readings for Sunday services.
 Lively discussion can be expected.
-Class members see their class as an excellent preparation for the weekly worship experience.
+Class members see their class as excellent preparation for the weekly worship experience.